How a 7/6 ARM works

 Can I refinance my 7/6 ARM into a fixed-rate mortgage?

-Yes, a 7/6 ARM loan can be changed to a fixed-rate mortgage.
-Typically, this is done when interest rates are low.
+Yes, you can refinance a 7/6 ARM into a fixed-rate mortgage.
+Generally, it’s best to refinance when current refinance rates are low.

 What should I consider before choosing a 7/6 ARM?